LDAWG-a11y/a11yWebApp/src/guides/procurement-accessibility-guidance.md

 If you do not have accessibility specialists to review your supplier responses, please refer to our [Reviewing procurement responses guide](https://www.makethingsaccessible.com/guides/reviewing-procurement-responses-for-accessibility/) which give some suggestions on what you should be looking for in different response and documentation types.

+<div class="callout__warn"><span class="callout__icon"></span><span class="callout__text">This publication is issued as guidance only.
+It is not intended to provide legal or professional advice.
+All collaborators on this content accept no liability for any errors, omissions or any consequences, losses or damages arising from any use of, or reliance placed on, this publication.
+You should seek advice from a suitably qualified professional.</span></div>

 ### Contracts

 When you have chosen your supplier, use the [Make Things Accessible SaaS contracts accessibility clauses](https://www.makethingsaccessible.com/guides/accessibility-in-supplier-contracts/) to embed your accessibility requirements into the final delivery.